Getting a good USB wireless adapter to work with Linux was problematic in the past but less so now with many options now available.

 Dual Band 2.4 GHz and 5 GHz

-A dongle with a large external antenna will have better range, the frequency can also matter.
+An adapter with a large external antenna will have better range, but the frequency can also matter.

 Wireless dongles that transmit in the older 2.4 GHz frequency can transmit a signal better than the new 5 GHz band.

-Radio waves can travel better on lower frequencies than higher frequencies giving the lower 2.4 GHz better range than 5 GHz.
+Radio waves can travel better at lower frequencies than higher frequencies giving the lower 2.4 GHz better range than 5 GHz.

 5 GHz was opened up to WiFi in 2013 since the 2.4 GHz band has become overcrowded and full of signals.

-In a crowded wireless environment signals begin to collide which than needs them to be resent slowing down a network.
+In a crowded wireless environment, signals begin to collide, which then needs them to be resent, slowing down a network.

-The new 802.11ac protocol introduced in late 2013 is the fastest WiFi protocol available.
+The 802.11ac protocol introduced in late 2013 is the fastest WiFi protocol available for adapters currently.

-802.11ac can move data up-to a theoretical 5Gbps with the most common speed 1.3 gigabits per second (Gbps)
+802.11ac can move data up to a theoretical 5Gbps with the most common speed of 1.3 gigabits per second (Gbps)

 Being able to pen test with Linux is one of the benefits of using it.